GioF71/mpd-pulse-docker/README.md

-# mpd-pulse-docker - a Docker image for mpd with alsa
+# mpd-pulse-docker - a Docker image for mpd with PulseAudio

 ## Reference